Review Proposal Guidelines

 Whichever a funding agency uses, the solicitation is a proposer’s point of reference for the proposal development process.
 It is important that the PI and all others involved in the proposal development process read these solicitations early in the proposal process.

-The Research Grants Specialist (RGS) and/or the OGC coordinator assigned to your college/division will review and request clarification from the funding agency when there are questions regarding requirement .
+The Research Grant Specialist (RGS) and/or the OGC coordinator assigned to your college/division will review and request clarification from the funding agency when there are questions regarding requirement .
 The RGS or OGC coordinator also assists with questions regarding CSUF or ASC practices related to the sponsor requirements.

 As more and more funders use electronic submission systems, it is particularly important for principal investigators and their teams to ensure that all formatting and submission issues are addressed and submissions conform to sponsor requirements.
 Electronic submission systems are particularly sensitive to submission errors and researchers should read guidelines carefully to avoid submission errors due to formatting problems.
 If an electronic system flags any errors, the proposal may be rejected automatically without review.